The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 • Variation B – https://www.example.com/home/heroExperiment_variationB.html.

-The edge worker will fetch the corresponding banner HTML file based on the assigned variation and display it to the user under the original requested URL.
+The edge worker fetches the corresponding banner HTML file based on the assigned variation and displays it to the user under the original requested URL.
 The visitor continues to see the original URL in their browser, while the content served to them comes from the defined responseURL.

 cacheKey

 The cacheKey property determines how the response content is cached at the edge.
 If set to "VARIATION_KEY", the edge worker constructs a unique cache key by combining the experiment's flag key, variation key, and cdnExperimentURL.
-This ensures that each variation's content is cached separately, permitting for efficient retrieval on subsequent requests.
+This ensures that it caches each variation's content separately for efficient retrieval on subsequent requests.

-For the hero banner experiment, setting cacheKey to "VARIATION_KEY" will result in cache keys like https://www.example.com/home/heroExperiment_variationA.html and https://www.example.com/home/heroExperiment_variationB.html, ensuring that each variation's banner is cached independently.
+For the hero banner experiment, setting cacheKey to "VARIATION_KEY" results in cache keys like https://www.example.com/home/heroExperiment_variationA.html and https://www.example.com/home/heroExperiment_variationB.html, ensuring that each variation's banner is cached independently.

 forwardRequestToOrigin

-The forwardRequestToOrigin property is a Boolean that controls whether the request, along with its decision data (such as headers or cookies), should be forwarded to the origin server.
+The forwardRequestToOrigin property is a Boolean that controls whether to forward the request, along with its decision data (such as headers or cookies), to the origin server.
 When set to true, the edge worker acts as a smart proxy, making decisions at the edge and then passing the request and decision information to the origin for further processing.

 In an experiment that tests personalized product recommendations, the edge worker can make the decision based on user attributes and then forward the request to the origin, including the decided variation in the headers.
-The origin server can then generate personalized recommendations based on the provided variation.
+The origin server then generates personalized recommendations based on the provided variation.

 cacheRequestToOrigin

-The cacheRequestToOrigin property is a Boolean that determines whether the content fetched from the origin should be cached at the edge for future requests.
-When set to true, the edge worker will cache the origin's response, reducing the need for repeated origin fetches for subsequent requests that qualify for the same experiment and variation.
+The cacheRequestToOrigin property is a Boolean that determines whether to cache the content fetched from the origin at the edge for future requests.
+When set to true, the edge worker caches the origin's response, reducing the need for repeated origin fetches for subsequent requests that qualify for the same experiment and variation.

 cacheTTL